didas72/DirectionField/doc/formulas.md

 ## Numeric literals

-To load literal values into the current variable, the number can be written in plain text, base 10.
+To load literal values into the current variable, the number can be written in plain text.

-**NOTE:** Currently this only works with integer values.

 ## Operations